FelixOnline/v2/content/articles/2014-6-26-college-acquiring-new-sports-ground-in-west-london.md

 subtitle: >
   College is in the final stages of buying a new 27-acre plot of land two miles from Harlington for the use of Imperial’s sports teams.
 The site has outside space for 5 football pitches and 2 rugby pitches, an assortment of tennis, netball and cricket facilities and a shooting range.
 date: "2014-06-26 13:15:40 +0100"

 # Attributes from Felix Online V1
 id: "4717"
 old_path: /news/4717/college-acquiring-new-sports-ground-in-west-london
 aliases:
  - /news/4717/college-acquiring-new-sports-ground-in-west-london
+imported: true
+comments:
+ - So SI have bought a bit of land off BA presumably they got a bargain in return for not putting up too much of a fight against the proposed 3rd runway if it comes to squish HarlingtonWhy do we need more space  unless some of our space is going Teddington is in a very pricey bit of London Odds on that gets sold pretty soon for housing If I was really cynical Id guess that little to no money of that would go directly back into student sport apart from maybe to the elite rowers If I was really really cynical Id say the sale on Teddington has already been done nobody knows due to commercial sensitivity Apart from maybe a few Sabbs who wont risk warning the massesWithout these revenue streams where has this massive pot of money to buy 27 acres of London land come fromAs usual no student consultation or feedback But then what do we expect from Sport Imperial they are just an extension of College so abide by the same guiding principles  mo money  Couple of things1 I

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true